eesmerdag/coins/README.md

 2. go run pricing-service/main/service.go
 3. go run api/main/service.go
 ## Docker
-go to directory and execute these commands to create images:
+-- somehow, there is a bug when deploying them with docker.
+For now, it is recommended to deploy via terminal. go to directory and execute these commands to create images:

 ```docker build -f ./Dockerfile_ranking -t ranking:latest .```